 Sleeping on your stomach during early pregnancy is generally considered safe, What To Expect says, but once you have a visible bump, most people would find it extremely uncomfortable.
 Once you are over 20 weeks pregnant (that’s in your late second trimester), some sources recommend that you try to avoid sleeping on your back.

-Healthline reports that the pressure from your baby resting on your intestines and major blood vessels can contribute to backaches, blood pressure issues, breathing problems, and potentially even some problems with circulation.
-More specifically, WebMD says, “Sleeping on your back puts extra pressure on your aorta and inferior vena cava, the blood vessels that run behind your abdomen and carry blood back to your heart from your legs and feet.
+WebMD says, “Sleeping on your back puts extra pressure on your aorta and inferior vena cava, the blood vessels that run behind your abdomen and carry blood back to your heart from your legs and feet.
 Pressure on these vessels can slow blood circulation to your body — and your baby.”
+Additionally, WebMD mentions that sleeping on your back can make breathing more difficult.

 Two small studies have suggested a potential link between sleeping on your back and pregnancy complications.